pycontribs/pyrax/docs/cloud_files.md

 ----

 ## Basic Concepts
 Rackspace Cloud Files allows you to store files in a scalable, redundant manner, and optionally make them available globally using the Akamai CDN network.
 Unlike a typical computer OS, though, Cloud Files consists of containers, each of which can store millions of objects.
 But unlike directories on your computer, you cannot nest containers within other containers: they exist only at the root level.
 However, you can simulate a nested folder structure by naming your objects with names that resemble traditional path notation; for example: "photos/vacations/2012/cancun/beach.jpg".
-So while all your files will be at the base level of their containers, you can retrieve them based on the "path" prefix.
+So while all your files are at the base level of their containers, you can retrieve them based on the "path" prefix.

 In pyrax, Cloud Files is represented by `Container` and `StorageObject` classes.
 Once you're authenticated with pyrax, you can interact with Cloud Files via the `pyrax.cloudfiles` object.
 All of the example code that follows assumes that you have already imported pyrax and authenticated.